 If you fail to repay within 60 days, the IRS (Internal Revenue Service) and your state will consider it as a withdrawal.
 Eventually, you will owe both federal and state taxes along with a 10% withdrawal penalty.

-Besides, withdrawing money from your 401k will hurt your retirement savings in the long run.
+Also, withdrawing money from your 401k will hurt your retirement savings in the long run.
 You may have to compromise with the plans you have made for your golden years.

 Opt for professional help

-I can understand that handling payday loans is a cumbersome process.
+I understand that handling payday loans is a cumbersome process.
 So, what if a company handles all your debt stress and offers you debt relief?

 Seems impossible?
 Well, it’s not!